 3. Fuji 5175G – T75G Gravity Spray Gun

-It’s a gravity-fed gun like the Campbell-Hausfield’s.
+It’s a gravity-fed gun like the Campbell-Hausfeld one.
 With the top-loading paint cup, Fuji will help you get the most out of each cup of paint.
 A lot of users noted that the Fuji markedly cut down on their waste paint, even compared to other gravity-fed guns!

-It has better atomization than the Campbell Hausfield’s.
+It has better atomization than Campbell Hausfield’s.
 That’s because the tip and needle assembly is machined more precisely.
 This one produces glass-like finishes and very even coatings that don’t have any visible blemishes.
-It’s ideal for people who make their money using spray guns, since you can depend on it to create perfect coatings!
+It’s ideal for people who make their money using spray guns since you can depend on them to create perfect coatings!

-This is truly a professional grade sprayer.
+The Fuji T75G is truly a professional-grade sprayer.
 It’s loaded with a new high-efficiency air cap which delivers its superior atomization and sputter-free performance.
 It has very, very little overspray, even compared to other HVLP guns, and the consistency of the spray is great for gloss finishes as well as plain paint jobs.
 It’s even good enough to spray cars!

 The all-purpose 1.3mm tip that comes standard does a great job on most coatings.
 You can use it for paints, stains, or lacquers, provided you follow the thinning chart in the manual.
 To switch precisely between them, there’s a simple inline pressure adjustment.